3D quaternionic condensations, Hopf invariants, and skyrmion lattices with synthetic spin-orbit coupling: The intermediate and strong spin-orbit coupling regime

-Next we consider the case of strong SO coupling, i.e., $\alpha\gg 1$.
-The single-particle eigenstates with $n_r=0$ are nearly degenerate i.e., they are the lowest Landau level (LLL) states.
-We assume interactions weak enough to neglect the inter-Landau level mixing but still relatively strong to mix different states inside the LLL.
-Lattice structures are formed, and each site is a single 3D skyrmion for the condensate wavefunction $\xi(\vec r)$, which corresponds to a spin texture with approximately a unit Hopf invariant.
-The numeric results for the spin texture configuration are depicted in Fig. \ref{fig:lattice} a) and b).
-In the $xy$-plane, the spin textures from a square lattice, and the lattice constant $d$ is related to the SO length scale $d\simeq 2\pi l_{so} = 2\pi l_T/\alpha $.
-For the horizontal cross-section $z \simeq d/2$, spin textures also form a square lattice whose sites sit above the plaquette centers of the former lattice.
-Similar structure also occurs at $z\simeq -d/2$.
-Thus the topological defects form a body-centered cubic (bcc) lattice even though its size is finite confined by the trap.
+We next consider the case of strong spin-orbit coupling, i.e., $\alpha\gg 1$.
+The single-particle spectra already exhibit the Landau-level type quantization in this regime as shown in Eq. \ref{eq:3D_SO_gap}.
+The single-particle eigenstates with $n_r=0$ are nearly degenerate i.e., they form the lowest Landau level states.
+We assume that the interaction strength is enough to mix states inside the lowest Landau level but is still relatively weak not to induce inter-Landau level mixing.

+In this regime, the length scale of each skyrmion is shortened as enlarging the spin-orbit coupling strength.
+As we can imagine, more and more skyrmions appear and will form a 3D lattice structure, which is the SU(2) generalization of the 2D Abrikosov lattice of the usual U(1) superfluid.
+We have numerically solved the Gross-Pitaevskii equation Eq. \ref{eq:GP} and found the lattice structure: Each lattice site is a single skyrmion of the condensate wavefunction $\xi(\vec r)$, whose spin configuration exhibits the texture configuration approximately with a unit Hopf invariant.
+The numeric results for the spin texture configuration are depicted in Fig. \ref{fig:lattice} $a$) and $b$) for two different horizontal cross sections parallel to the $xy$-plane.
+In each cross section, spin textures form a square lattice, and the lattice constant $d$ is estimated approximately the spin-orbit length scale as \bea d\simeq 2\pi l_{so} = 2\pi l_T/\alpha. \eea For two horizontal cross sections with a distance of $\Delta z\simeq d/2$, their square lattice configurations are displaced along the diagonal direction: The sites at one layer sit above the plaquette centers of the adjacent layer.
+As a result, the overall three-dimensional configuration of the topological defects is a body-centered cubic ($bcc$) lattice, and its size is finite confined by the trap.